harp-lab/slog-lang1/doc/repl_and_runslog.md

 [(print-out msg) <-- (print-welcome msg-id) (welcome-msg msg-id msg)] (print-welcome 1)
 ```
-- Here, This is similar to what we would want from a printf-style debugging, and can be useful in undestanding what each rule is doing in a program.
+- Here, This is similar to a printf-style debugging, and can be useful in undestanding what each rule is doing in a program.
-- Note, Here we are not using spaces in the strings, because the current parser does not support spaces in strings.
+- Note, Here there are no spaces in the strings, because the current parser does not support spaces in strings.